Why Mindfulness Is Essential for Lawyers:

 - The Meditative Perspective

-We’ve provided Amazon links for your convenience.
-Warrior One is an Amazon affiliate, so if you use the link we earn a small fee.
-You can also go directly to Amazon, or support your local independent bookstore.
+We’ve provided Amazon links for your convenience, but, full disclosure, if you use the link we earn a small fee.
+You can also go directly to Amazon, or, even better!, support your local independent bookstore.

 The Mindful Lawyer: Programs on mindfulness for lawyers and law students in Florida.